-- Plan effective activities with FE, HE and apprentice providers - Pupils visit a local college one day a week for a minimum of one term to support with transition.
+- Plan effective activities with FE, HE and apprentice providers - Pupils visit a local college one day a week for a minimum of one term to support with transition. - Personalised transition plans for pupils in their last year of school.

 Benchmark 8: Personal Guidance.
 Every Student should have opportunities for guidance interviews with a careers adviser, who could be internal (a member of school staff) or external, provided they are trained to an appropriate level.
 These should be available whenever significant study or career choices are being made.
 They should be expected for all Students but should be timed to meet their individual needs.